 Do you plan to trek along the rugged and rough terrain of a mountain or remote desert?
 If so, you should buy (at least) one pair of compression socks for yourself.

-In this post, we will explain why compression socks are best for hikers.
+This post will explain why compression socks are helpful for hikers and which compression socks to choose.
 Also, we will share some tips on choosing the best compression socks for hiking.

-You should select the right type of socks when hiking.
+Selecting the correct type of socks when hiking is of foremost importance.
 The right socks can make all the difference between a pleasant, memorable hike and an uncomfortable one that you would want to forget.
+When in the middle of a wonderful nature hike, the last thing you want is to have feet and legs problems.

-Compression socks are the best socks for hiking.
-These socks offer firm protection from the ankle to the upper area of the legs.
-They provide much-needed support during travel, exercise, and long hikes.
+Compression socks offer firm protection from the ankle to the upper area of the legs, and they provide much-needed support during travel, exercise, and long hikes.
+You can look at our selection of compression socks for flying here.

-Veins that drain deoxygenated blood to the heart have to work against gravity.
-They have valves that prevent the pooling of blood towards the ground.
-As you hike long trails, the veins will have to work extra hard to pump blood from your feet to the heart.
-Compression socks help the veins in returning de-oxygenated blood back to the heart.
+Veins that drain deoxygenated blood to the heart have to work against gravity, and they have valves that prevent the pooling of blood towards the ground.
+As you hike along trails, the veins will have to work extra hard to pump blood from your feet to the heart.
+Compression socks help the veins in returning deoxygenated blood to the heart.
 This reduces the risk of medical conditions such as deep vein thrombosis and blood clots.

 Selecting the Best Compression Socks